astechedu/WebDevOpsTutorial/kubernetes.md

 	   kubectl describe deployment <deploymentName>
 	   kubectl rollout undo deployment <deploymentName> --to-revision=1

-## Minicube & KubeCTL
+## Minikube & KubeCTL

-	What is Minicube
+	What is Minikube
 	Minikube installation steps in windows
 	How to deploy first spring boot application to Kubernetes